 Undecided?
 Try these two tools

-Here are just 2 tools we use to help assess readiness: a Sales & Marketing CRM Maturity Scale, and a “3C” (Content, Community, Commerce) process flow map.
+Here are just 2 tools we use to help assess readiness: a Sales & Marketing CRM Maturity Scale, and a “3C” (Content, Conversation, Conversion) process flow map.

 Click the on-screen images to enlarge, download etc.